-The purpose of these meetings is to discuss the drug sessions, minimize concerns, and for the study therapists to get to know individual participants and for the small group members to get to know each other.
-Each of the group preparation psychotherapy sessions will be conducted with you and the 4-person study therapist team who will be present at the medication dosing session, including the 2 lead study therapists who will follow you throughout the study.
-One of the lead study therapists will conduct your individual preparation session.
+The purpose of these meetings is to discuss the drug sessions, understand your concerns, and for the study therapists to get to know individual participants and for the small group members to get to know each other.
+Each of the group preparation psychotherapy sessions will be conducted with you, the other participants in your small group, and the 2 lead study therapists who will follow you throughout the study (including the psilocybin session).
+One of the main study therapists will conduct your individual preparation session.
 These preparation sessions will inform you about what to expect with the medication dosing session (which will involve psilocybin) and will be an opportunity for you to review the experiences that you had as a person living with cancer.